smrubin/home-automation/README.md

 Install the LetsEncrypt add-on via the hassio GUI.
 Follow the instructions here: https://home-assistant.io/addons/lets_encrypt/.
 Note that you will have to update your home-assistant configuration and you should also add a password via the api_password option.

-#### NGINX SSL Proxy

-This add-on will setup an nginx ssl proxy and redirect http traffic to https.

-Install the nginx ssl proxy via the hassio GUI and enter the domain name into the options config.

 ### Home Assistant Configuration

 #### Managing Secrets